answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ConditionOccurrence_condition_source_concept_id.md

         Record ->> '$.NonPrimaryPathway.Recurrence.OriginalPrimaryDiagnosisIcd.@code' as NonPrimaryRecurrenceOriginalDiagnosis
 from omop_staging.cosd_staging_901
 where type = 'LU'
-  and NonPrimaryRecurrenceOriginalDiagnosis is not null;
+  and NonPrimaryRecurrenceOriginalDiagnosis is not null and DateOfNonPrimaryCancerDiagnosisClinicallyAgreed is not null and NhsNumber is not null;

 ```